 In Australia, the Notifiable Data Breaches scheme means many organisations must tell you if your personal data has been involved in a data breach and this has put you at risk of serious harm.
 This could include serious physical, psychological, emotional, financial or reputational harm.

 When an organisation notifies you about a data breach, they must also provide recommendations for how you can protect yourself.

 The scheme applies to Australian government agencies, businesses and not-for-profit organisations with an annual turnover of more than $3 million, credit reporting bodies and health service providers, among others.

 What can I do to prevent data breaches?

 Data breaches normally involve your information being stored on someone else’s system.
 In a practical sense, your ability to prevent data breaches relies on minimising the likelihood and impact of a breach of another organisation on you.

 Prepare for the possibility of a breach

-- Minimise the amount personal information shared with an organisation.
-Only tell organisations the information they need to provide the services, rather than everything they ask for.
-For example, be careful about how much information you give away in security question for password recovery on websites: it might ask for your mother’s maiden name, but you can put something else in there if you will remember it.
+- Minimise the amount of personal information shared with an organisation.
+Only tell organisations the information they need to provide services, rather than everything they ask for.
+For example, be careful about how much information you give away in security questions for password recovery on websites: it might ask for your mother’s maiden name, but you can put something else in there if you will remember it.